Have you ever downloaded a fashion resume template and then wondered what you would write on it?

-While a visually appealing resume is very helpful in getting noticed by hiring managers and recruiters in the fashion industry, that is only one small part of the equation.
+While a visually appealing resume is very helpful in getting noticed by hiring managers and recruiters in the fashion industry, that is only one part of the equation.

 The content of your resume – meaning the words written, how they are written and what they say - carries a lot more weight.